QuintessaQ/CS_interview_cheatsheet/Phone Interview.md

 - think out loud, explain your thought process
 	- brute force
 	- then optimize it
-- "should I start implement it in code, or you want me to conitnue to optimize it?"
+- "should I start implement it in code, or you want me to continue to optimize it?"
 - explain a bit when coding
 - explain time complexity
 - go through test cases when finished